Purchases made through links earn us a small commission, at no extra cost to you.

 - There are 3 different paths leading to the summit of Mount Misen.
 The Momijidani Course takes approximately 1.5 hours to the top, the Daishoin Course about 1.5- 2 hours, and the Omoto Course about 2 hours.

 - If you want to take the cable car up, the ropeway station is a 20-25 minute walk from Miyajima’s ferry terminal and about 15 minutes from Itsukushima Shrine.
 The ropeway normally operates from 9:00 am- 5:00 pm, but hours may vary slightly depending on the season.
 A one way ticket on the ropeway costs ¥ 1,010, or ¥ 1,840 for a round trip.

 - From the top ropeway station (Shishiiwa), it’s about a 20 minute walk to the Buddhist halls, and roughly another 10 minutes to the summit of Mount Misen.

 - There were vending machines with drinks at Shishiiwa ropeway station, but I don’t remember if there were any at the Mount Misen Observatory (at the summit).
 We recommend bringing snacks or a light lunch along with you.

 - There are washrooms at three locations along the trail- at the Shishiiwa ropeway station, near Misen Hondo (Misen Main Hall) and at the Mount Misen Observatory.

 - For your convenience, here is a list of hotels in Miyajima.
 Please consider booking your Miyajima accommodations through the included link.
 It costs nothing extra and helps support this website.
 Thank you!

-* Opening hours and prices were correct at the time of publishing but can change without notice.
+* Information was updated November 2019, but can change without notice.
 Please confirm directly with service providers.